andrew/ultimate-awesome/README.md

 - [awesome-emulators](https://github.com/alnacle/awesome-emulators) - A curated list of awesome open source emulators.
 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .
-- [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
+- [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.
 - [nlp_thai_resources](https://github.com/kobkrit/nlp_thai_resources) - More than 50+ collections of Thai Natural Language Processing libraries.
 Update daily.
 - [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov.
 - [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
 - [awesome-structure-editors](https://github.com/yairchu/awesome-structure-editors) - A list of projectional and structural editors.
-- [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.
 - [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [ProjectSoundtracks](https://github.com/sarthology/ProjectSoundtracks) - 🎧 List of best Soundtracks to boost your Productivity and Focus.
 - [awesome-self-supervised-learning-for-graphs](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) - A curated list for awesome self-supervised learning for graphs.
 - [awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - :books: A collection of awesome resources for technical book authors.
+- [Python-developer-roadmap](https://github.com/ErdemOzgen/Python-developer-roadmap) - Roadmap for becoming Python developer.
 - [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform.
 - [awesome-graph-attack-papers](https://github.com/ChandlerBang/awesome-graph-attack-papers) - Adversarial attacks and defenses on Graph Neural Networks.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.